Edward Cardwell, 1st Viscount Cardwell: Background and education

 Cardwell was the son of John Henry Cardwell, of Liverpool, a merchant, and Elizabeth, daughter of Richard Birley.
 He was educated at Winchester and Balliol College, Oxford, from where he took a degree in 1835.
 He was called to the bar, Inner Temple, in 1838.

-Political career
+Early political career

 Cardwell was employed in the Colonial Office in the late 1830s, and directly involved in drafting written instructions (sent to Sydney) to Captain William Hobson RN, as to how to 'treat with the natives' (Maori) of New Zealand;